 - The assignment of tasks, if any

 A productive meeting covers most, if not all, of the bullet points in the agenda.
 If anything has not been sufficiently discussed, it should be prioritized in the next meeting.
 If the agenda lists issues or problems that need to be addressed, they should be addressed at the end of the meeting or scheduled for another round of discussions.
 Lastly, a productive meeting results in courses of action in response to what the participants agree or what the team leader assigns.
 These assignments should be clearly listed and transmitted to the intended persons or departments.

 6. Gather feedback and secure meeting records.

-Effective video meetings entail positive feedback from the participants.
-To know if the feedback is positive, it only makes sense to ask the participants.
-You may have attended meetings (in person) before where the moderator or presiding officer jokingly asks if there are "any violent reactions, comments or suggestions" upon ending a meeting.
+An effective video meeting elicits positive feedback from the participants.
+To get this feedback, just ask the participants.
+You may have attended meetings (in person) before where the moderator or leader jokingly asks if there are any “violent reactions, comments or suggestions” upon ending a meeting.
 This jocular inquiry actually serves a purpose even in teleconferencing: It provides an opportunity for the participants to air their concerns in an informal manner.